dart-lang/site-www/src/server/google-cloud.md

 ---
 title: Using Google Cloud
 short-title: Google Cloud
-description: Your Dart app can use many Google Cloud services — Firebase, Google Cloud Platform, and more.
+description: "Your Dart app can use many Google Cloud services: Firebase, Google Cloud Platform, and more."
 ---

 Dart servers can use many